Robin1em/DTI_Processing_Snakemake/README.md

 - One workflow for datasets with one or more NIfTI files recorded in AP direction with different b-values, interspersed with b0 volumes and one NIfTI file in PA direction containing only b0 volumes and the corresponding bvec, bval and json files
 - One workflow for datasets with one NIfTI file in AP and one NIfTI file in PA direction with different b-values, interspersed with b0 volumes and the corresponding bvec, bval and json files; these datasets don’t contain separate b0 NIfTI files

-For the former, use the DTI_Snakemake.smk workflow and the „ROI_params“ section in config.yml for the fslroi operation; For the latter, use the DTI_Snakemake_old_prot.smk workflow and the „ROI_old“ section in config.yml.
+For the former, use the `DTI_Snakemake.smk` workflow and the `ROI_params` section in `config.yml` for the fslroi operation; For the latter, use the `DTI_Snakemake_old_prot.smk` workflow and the `ROI_old` section in `config.yml`.

 # Config.yml

-The configuration file config.yml allows you to set the path to the directory that contains all additional python scripts that are used in the workflow, as well as the parameters for fslroi (separately for both Snakefiles) and the max runtime for each SLURM job.
+The configuration file `config.yml` allows you to set the path to the directory that contains all additional python scripts that are used in the workflow, as well as the parameters for fslroi (separately for both Snakefiles) and the max runtime for each SLURM job.

 # How to run the workflow

-You can either navigate into the directory in which your raw data is located and then run the following command (Note that the directory needs a sub-directory called „origs“ that contains the raw data): snakemake --cores 2  -p --snakefile /path/to/snakefile --configfile /path/to/config.yml --latency-wait 1000
+You can either navigate into the directory in which your raw data is located and then run the following command (Note that the directory needs a sub-directory called „origs“ that contains the raw data):
+`snakemake --cores 2  -p --snakefile /path/to/snakefile --configfile /path/to/config.yml --latency-wait 1000`

 Or with SLURM:
-snakemake --cores 2  -p --executor slurm --jobs 10 --default-resources mem_mb=1000 cpus_per_task=2 --snakefile /path/to/snakefile --configfile /path/to/config.yml --latency-wait 1000
+`snakemake --cores 2  -p --executor slurm --jobs 10 --default-resources mem_mb=1000 cpus_per_task=2 --snakefile /path/to/snakefile --configfile /path/to/config.yml --latency-wait 1000`

-Alterantively, if you have multiple directories in which you want to run the workflow, you can use the script „run_snakemake_in_multiple_dirs.sh“.
+Alterantively, if you have multiple directories in which you want to run the workflow, you can use the script `run_snakemake_in_multiple_dirs.sh`.
 In this script, you need to replace the default paths with the paths to your data, your snakefile and your config.yml file.
 The bash script needs to be open the whole time while the workflow is running (I know, that’s a bit inconvenient, sorry), so to prevent interruptions, it’s best to run it in a tmux or screen session.